ByketPoe/pands-problem-sheet/README.md

             lowletter = letter.lower()

 I used a try/except as covered in the lab to deal with the case in which the file does not exist, or the file name is incorrect.
-If this is the case, the program skips the code until the "except" where it prints an error message informing the user of the issue.
+If this is the case, the program skips the code until the "except IO Error" where it prints an error message informing the user of the issue.
 Otherwise, the code gets executed as normal and the except gets ignored.

-The text file is opened using the 'with open()' statements.
-The file does not need to be appended to or written to, so the file is openend in read only mode.
-It is also a text file, and we only wish to parse the text within it, so it is opened in text mode.

-            with open(fileToParse, "rt") as f:
+The text file needs to be opened by accessing the terminal inputs.
+This was done using the fileinput and sys modules.
+To read the file, the fileinput.input() function is used.
+This returns the text within the text file in an iterable form, which means I can use a for loop to check each line.

+            fileToParse = fi.input()

+When I ran the code without inputting a text file name, the .input() function defaulted to sys.stdin, allowing the user to input text from the terminal.
+I found this difficult to use, so I decided to use error handling to prevent this from happening.
+I used an if statement to check if there was a second input into the terminal (sys.argv[1:]).
+The any() function checks if there is anything within the second terminal input, and returns a boolean value.
+If there is nothing there, the raise statement raises an error.
+I decided to raise a StopIteration error, to keep it separate from the input/output error mentioned above.
+This will print a different error message, giving the user relevant information as to what went wrong.

+            if not any(sys.argv[1:]):
+                raise StopIteration
+            ...
+            except StopIteration:
+                print('You need to enter the name of a text file into the terminal when you run this program.')

+Other options I tried were to use the next() function to try and call the next item in the iterable file object.
+I was hoping that if no file was input at the terminal, this would throw an error but it did not work.
+I also tried setting a default text file as an argument in the .input() function, but this meant that incorrect file names were not caught, and I'd rather let the user know that their input was incorrect.

 A for loop is used to iterate through the lines in the file, and a nested for loop is used to iterate through the letters on each line.